Terms | Minerals | Vitamins | Herbs & Spices

 Antioxidant – A substance that helps protect cells from oxidative damage caused by free radicals.

-Benzopyrones – organic compounds consisting of a benzene ring fused to a pyrone ring, forming a core structure found in various natural products such as coumarins and flavonoids.
+Benzopyrones – Organic compounds consisting of a benzene ring fused to a pyrone ring, forming a core structure found in various natural products such as coumarins and flavonoids.

 Bioavailability – A measure of how efficiently a nutrient is absorbed and used by the body.